Todd Warner

-Todd Warner (born June 6, 1971) is an American politician, who currently serves in the Tennessee House of Representatives from the 92nd district as a member of the Republican Party.
+Todd Warner (born June 6, 1971) is an American politician.
+A Republican, he represents District 92 in the Tennessee House of Representatives.

 Tennessee House of Representatives

 In January 2021, Warner was one of several current and former Tennessee legislators whose homes and offices were raided by the Federal Bureau of Investigation in relation to an investigation into the laundering of campaign funds.
 According to Warner's defense attorney, he has not been charged with any crimes.

+In 2023, Warner supported a resolution to expel three Democratic lawmakers from the legislature for violating decorum rules.
+The expulsion was widely characterized as unprecedented.

 Personal life

 On August 13, 2021, a Nashville Metro water crew found Warner's nephew, James William Warner, murdered.
 In response, Warner described his nephew and the murder by saying "(He) loved life and loved people.
 It's just a tragic ending to something that should've never happened."
 Samuel Rich, a suspect already wanted for attempted murder and theft, also became wanted for questioning in regards to the murder, briefly being put on the TBI's Most Wanted list, before being arrested on August 15, 2021 in Bedford County, Tennessee, the same county as James William Warner lived in.